Connected Open Government Statistics (COGS)

 The user journey is simple.
 Awareness that there is data available and the ability to find it.
 The users want to have just enough information provided that allows them to consider whether the data is what they need before they make any selection.
 Once they have found the right source they need to be able to work with it to complete their aim.

 We have not catered for this simple user journey.
 Instead we have created a disparate and confusing landscape for our users.
 For example, housing data is published by a range of official statistics producers, in a range of different formats with various codes and labels.
 The myriad of possible entry points to this data confuses our users.
 Which data?
 Which website?
 Which organisation?

 Users don’t care about departmental boundaries or services.
 They want our data.
-The GSS data project aims to create a system that pulls the threads of all this related data together into related data groupings.
+COGS is about creating a system that pulls the threads of all this related data together into related data groupings.

 The approach is not as simple as just putting all the spreadsheets on one website.
 We need to make use of standards for data and metadata on the web.
 We must also do a better job of harmonising the statistics when possible and explain the differences when harmonisation is not possible.
 This is the biggest challenge we face given the differences across our statistical system.